doctrine/dbal/docs/en/reference/types.rst

 system.
 This is unless you want to make use of database vendor specific database types not included in Doctrine DBAL.

-Types are flyweights.
-This means there is only ever one instance of a type and it is not allowed to contain any state.
-Creation of type instances is abstracted through a static get method ``Doctrine\DBAL\Types\Type::getType()``.

 Types are abstracted across all the supported database vendors.